Welcome! I’m Jenny Simich from Borrow My Brains.

 - I love public speaking.
 Yes, I am one of those rare people who gets excited about speeches and presentations.
 I can feel the vibe of the crowd and know when we are “in the zone.”
 I crave interaction and response.

 - Change is an important part of my career.
 Although my stints in corporate life were fairly long—10 years in one job and 15 years in another—I wore many hats and changed responsibilities often.
 Learning new things and pushing the envelope are in my DNA.

 - Marketing can be like shopping at a warehouse store.
 You go in for a deal on laundry soap and walk out with a pallet of Tide!
 There are so many components to the marketing mix: public relations, internet marketing, content marketing, inbound, outbound . . . arghhhh!
 That’s where I come in.
 I help you make the best strategic decisions with the greatest return.

 - When faced with a choice, the path that scares me the most is the one I invariably choose.
 I am not afraid of a leap of faith.
 That doesn’t mean it’s alway right.
 In fact, I’ve experienced some whopper consequences but I have learned from them and have few regrets.

-- I just learned to cook two years ago, after my kids were grown.
+- I learned to cook after my kids were grown – sorry guys.
 Who had time with homework, activities, and social obligations!
 Today, after many classes with my chef friend, I am confident I can whip up just about anything—and it will actually taste good!

 - I like to find the soft underbelly in the toughest people.
 I genuinely like people and like to learn about them.
 Some of my gruffest and toughest clients are now friends and colleagues.
 I share a lot about myself and my life and value and respect other people’s circumstances.